Pathway Testing in Metabolomics with Globaltest, Allowing Post Hoc Choice of Pathways

+By embedding the branch and bound algorithm, we iterate the single-step shortcut to achieve an iterative shortcut.
+We outline the iterative shortcut as an algorithm in the supplementary file.
+The theoretical property of the iterative shortcut is investigated by the following lemma, a proof of which can be seen in the supplement: \begin{lemma} Closed testing rejects $H_R$ only if it is rejected by the iterative shortcut. \end{lemma}

-We embed the single-step shortcut in the branch and bound algorithm to make a more powerful iterative shortcut.
-If we iterate the single-step shortcut long enough so that no unsure outcomes left, the full closed testing solution will be obtained.
-Moreover, we allow to prespecify the number of iterations, i.e.\ how many times we iterate the single-step shortcut, to save computation time but without sacrificing FWER control.
-We can make the iterative shortcut more powerful by increasing the number of iterations, i.e.\ trading time for power.
+Obviously, the stopping rule of the iterative shortcut depends on the number of iterations: how many times we iterate the single-step shortcut.
+The more iterations, the more power we gain.
+Moreover, we allow user to prespecify the number of iterations to save computation time but without sacrificing FWER control.
+If we apply the shortcut long enough so that no unsure outcomes left, the full closed testing solution will be obtained.

-Branch and bound algorithm is based on the principle that the total space of feasible solutions can be partitioned into smaller sub-spaces of solutions.
-These smaller spaces can then be evaluated systematically until the best solution is found.
-It therefore consists of a branching rule that defines how to generate sub-spaces and a bounding rule that defines how to compute a bound.
-The single-step shortcut defined above will take the role of the bound in the algorithm.
-In our case, we are interested in the existence of an $H_S$ that is not rejected by Globaltest within a certain subspace.
-Once we find such an $H_S$, we can stop iterating the single-step shortcut with conclusion that $H_R$ cannot be rejected by closed testing.

-We explain our iterative shortcut with branch and bound algorithm in more detail in Algorithm \ref{alg2}.